dtPaTh/dt-codemodule-images/README.md

 Prior using the tutorial to integrate Dynatrace you will need to create the Dynatrace image to be used as a side-car.
 Please see the following example of creating the image using a Azure Container Registry task:

-### Create the Dybatrace image using a Azure Container Registry task.
+### Create the Dynatrace image using a Azure Container Registry task.
 #### Step 1 - Configure build parameters
 ```
 $GITHUB_REPO_URL = "https://github.com/dtPaTh/dt-codemodule-images.git"